blocknostr/blocknostr/README.md

 - AI integration and mobile apps.
 - BlockMail (Flutter-based secure messaging).
 - IPO/ICO and full open-source release.
 - Multi-chain support for ecosystem continuity.
+(Can work in parallel on phase 1 and 2)
+- Sprints for peer audits and web2/web3 audits.
+- Full open-source reslease
+- Decompiler

 ---

 ### Conclusion

-BlockNostr is more than a platform—it’s a movement to redefine Web3 social ecosystems.
+BlockNostr is a movement to redefine Web3 social ecosystems.
 By merging **Nostr’s open protocol** with **Alephium’s scalable blockchain**, BlockNostr empowers users with **autonomy**, **security**, and **innovation**.
 From simplified onboarding to trustless DeFi and interoperable communication, BlockNostr is paving the way for a decentralized future.
 Join us in shaping the next era of Web3.

----

-### References

-[1] User studies on decentralized platform UX preferences.
-[2] Decentralized moderation best practices and regulatory frameworks.